Vietnam’s Residential Property Market Analysis 2025

 "We have more and more very rich Vietnamese, particularly entrepreneurs looking for places to put their money," said Niel MacGregor of Savills Vietnam.

-Apartment rents in Hanoi are more or less steady; supply expected to increase
+Apartment rental growth in Hanoi slowing; supply more or less steady

-In Hanoi, the average asking rent for Grade A apartments was US$27.9 per sqm per month in Q1 2024, down slightly by 0.4% from a year earlier, according to CBRE.
-On a quarterly basis, rents were also slightly lower by 0.4%.
-On the other hand, Grade B apartments' average monthly rent rose by a meager 0.1% q-o-q to US$17.6 per sqm.
+In Hanoi, the average asking rent for Grade A apartments was US$26.8 per sqm per month in Q4 2024, down by 4.1% from a year earlier, according to CBRE.
+Quarterly, rents were up slightly by 0.2% during the latest quarter.
+On the other hand, Grade B apartments' average monthly rent rose by a meager 0.2% q-o-q to US$17.6 per sqm in Q4 2024.

-Overall, the market rent for serviced apartments stood at an average of US$25.7 per sqm in Q1 2024.
+Overall, the market rent for serviced apartments stood at an average of US$24.8 per sqm in Q4 2024.

 Low to moderate rental yields

-In Q1 2024, the average gross rental yields in Vietnam - the return earned on the purchase price of a rental property, before taxation, vacancy costs, and other costs - stood at 3.84%, down from 4.02% in Q3 2023, according to the Global Property Guide.
+The average gross rental yields in Vietnam - the return earned on the purchase price of a rental property, before taxation, vacancy costs, and other costs - stood at 3.83% in Q1 2024, down from 4.02% in Q3 2023, according to the Global Property Guide.
 Gross rental yields in Hanoi, Ho Chi Minh City, and Da Nang can be low to moderately good, depending on location.

 • In Hanoi, gross rental yields range from 1.52% to 5.07%, depending on the district but still, the overall average for the city is 3.7%.